ErichDylus/SCoDA-Simple-Code-Deference-Agreement-/SCoDA v.3.md

 (d) *Reliance on Own Due Diligence; Informed Consent.*

 (i) The Representing Party has received and carefully reviewed a copy of this Agreement and all code for the Designated Smart Contract sufficiently in advance of signing this Agreement.
-The Representing Party has been given a full and fair opportunity to: (A) to ask questions of, and to receive answers from, the other Party regarding the subject matter of this Agreement and the Designated Smart Contract and (B) to obtain any additional information that is necessary to evaluate this Agreement and the matters contemplated thereby.
+The Representing Party has been given a full and fair opportunity to: (A) to ask questions of, and to receive answers from, the other Party regarding the subject matter of this Agreement and the Designated Smart Contract, and (B) to obtain any additional information that is necessary to evaluate this Agreement and the matters contemplated thereby (including but not limited to, an audit of the Designated Smart Contract by a third party smart contract auditor, at such Representing Party's sole expense).
 The Representing Party is a Person who is, or in connection with this Agreement and the matters contemplated thereby has received the advice of Persons who are, knowledgeable, sophisticated and experienced in making, and qualified to make, evaluations and decisions with respect to the quality, security and intended and expected functionality of the Designated Smart Contract and the other matters contemplated by this Agreement.

 (ii) Other than the representations and warranties of the other Party expressly set forth in this Section 3, the Representing Party has not relied on any statement, information, representation or warranty including oral statements, due diligence presentations, etc., or any omission of any statement, information, representation or warranty, made by or on behalf of the other Party in determining to enter into or perform this Agreement or otherwise making any evaluation or determination of the Designated Smart Contract or any other matter contemplated by this Agreement.
 The Representing Party understands that the other Party has not made, and has not authorized any of its representatives to make, any representation, warranty or other statement intended to be relied upon or to give rise to any claim, obligation or liability based on the accuracy or completeness thereof, other than the representations and warranties of such Party expressly set forth in this Section 3.